 What are Matn, Sanad and Isnad?

-In each hadith, there are two elements: sanad or isnad, and matnSanad or isnad is the chain of narrators of the hadith, while matn is the text of the hadith. take the following hadith reported by Al-Bukhari as an example:
+In each hadith, there are two elements: sanad or isnad, and matnSanad or isnad is the chain of narrators of the hadith, while matn is the text of the hadith.
+Take the following hadith reported by Al-Bukhari as an example:

 Al-Bukhari reported that: Yahya ibn Bukayr narrated to us from Al-Layth from `Uqayl from Ibn Shuhba from `Urwah from `A’ishah who said, “Whenever the Prophet was given an option between two things, he used to select the easier of the two as long as it was not sinful; but if it was sinful, he would remain far from it.”